-Fedrigoni are proud supporters of the Power of Print for the second year running.
+Fedrigoni are proud supporters of the Power of Print for the third year running.
 We strongly believe that working with and supporting our industry is essential.
 In a digital age, when much of our communication takes place in a sterile online environment, the tactile, sensory quality of paper has become even more powerful.

 At Fedrigoni paper is no ordinary communication medium, it’s an art form in its own right - let us show you what paper can do!